Sleepytale Logo

 One morning, the milk pail came back almost empty.

-Her voice wobbled at the edges, and Jack felt his chest tug in two directions at once: one toward his mother’s worry, the other toward the cow who had listened to all his secrets.
+Jack's mother brushed flour off her hands and said, quietly, that they might need to sell Milky so they could buy food.
+She did not look at Jack when she said it.
+She looked at the wall, and her voice wobbled at the edges, and Jack felt his chest tug in two directions at once: one toward his mother's worry, the other toward the cow who had listened to every secret he had ever told out loud.

 He hugged Milky's neck and promised to find her a kind new home.